Nigeria: Hundreds of schoolgirls feared abducted in raid | DW | 26.02.2021

 Nigeria's northwest has seen a rise in attacks by heavily armed criminal gangs in recent years.
 These groups are largely driven by financial motives, but there are concerns they are being infiltrated by jihadi militants waging an insurgency in the region.

-Last week, unidentified gunmen killed a student and kidnapped 42 people, including 27 children, in an overnight raid on a boarding school in the state of Niger, which neighbors Zamfara.
+Last week, unidentified gunmen killed a student and kidnapped 42 people, including 27 children, in an overnight raid on a boarding school in Niger state, which neighbors Zamfara.
 The hostages are yet to be released.

-In December, 300 boys were taken from a school in the state of Katsina.
+In December, more than 300 boys were taken from a school in the state of Katsina.
+They were eventually freed.

+In the most notorious abduction case in recent years, Boko Haram militants kidnapped 276 schoolgirls from the town of Chibok in Borno state in 2014.
+About 100 of them are still missing.

 nm/msh (Reuters, AFP)